 Special offer!
-Right now you can buy Luminar, the latest photo editor for Mac created by Skylum with a discount using link below:
+Right now you can buy Luminar Neo, the latest photo editor for Mac created by Skylum with a discount using the link below:

 Images on paid sites generally are there because they deserve it.
 The searching and organization of these sites are excellent and the images are of the highest quality.

-For original, high quality images, 500px is our top choice.
+For original, high-quality images, 500px is our top choice.
 Just about every serious photographer in the industry has some kind of presence on 500px, and many participate in their marketplace.
-They have a number of high-end curated collections, and you can see how well each photo does in a large, long-standing community of photographer and buyers alike.
+They have a number of high-end curated collections, and you can see how well each photo does in a large, long-standing community of photographers and buyers alike.
 Prices vary by size and collection.

 If you’re looking for a culturally diverse selection of photos, Alamy can’t be beaten.
 Every day they add more than 80,000 new stock images from photographers based in 173 different countries.
 Navigating through their site is easy for both the buyer and the photographer, and they offer both phone and chat support.
 They only sell per image, however, so no subscription plans are available.
 Their prices can be a bit steep, so if you need a high volume, they probably won’t be your first choice.
 Still, for international and culturally diverse images, Alamy really is the best option.

-Prices at time of writing: $19.99 per image (for personal use).
-No subscriptions offered.
+Prices at the time of writing: $19.99 per image (for personal use).
+No subscriptions are offered.

 Though Unsplash is fairly new, it’s now one of our favorite free stock sites.
 Their images are all high resolution, and many of them are truly quite beautiful.
 So, Unsplash is known as one of the best stock photography websites that offer free, gorgeous pictures for personal and commercial use.
 All photos are released for free under the Unsplash license.
 This is one of the largest stocks today.

 Burst was created by Shopify as a free resource for entrepreneurs.
 It has quickly gained popularity and is now regarded as one of the most popular stock photo sites, offering a diverse range of high-quality images for various creative projects.
-Most of their photos were taken in-house and are based around business themes.
+Most of their photos were taken in-house and are based on business themes.
 And, as all of their photos are licensed under Creative Commons CC0, you can use them for personal and commercial use with no attribution required!

 This site features curated high-quality photos without a lot of junk.
 Sometimes free sites are loaded with images that will likely never be used; this is not the case with Pexels.
-The site is loaded with top quality images that represent a variety of settings and people.
+The site is loaded with top-quality images that represent a variety of settings and people.
 Like Burst, the usage rights are also Creative Commons CC0.
 So, Pexels is a top choice among photography stock websites, known for its vast collection of high-quality content and convenient photo packs that provide creative professionals with a cost-effective solution for their visual needs.

 Freerange Stock is a different sort of free stock site.
 Its photographers “get paid when users click on the ads that appear next to their submissions.”
 The collection of free stock photos includes photographs and illustrations available for free download, making it an attractive option for those seeking cost-effective visual resources for their creative endeavors.
 Images are shot both by Freerange Stock as well as by a large community of photographers.
 While their photos are of good quality, their illustrations can be particularly delightful and unique.

 Magdeleine is made up of crowd-sourced photos, uploaded every day.
 The awesome thing about this site is that they bring you new featured photos every day, so you can use it to find new photos, as well as meet new artists.
 This is absolutely the best place for stock photos!
 There are good search capabilities and filtering to find the right images quickly.
 But, just as with other free stock photo sites, the selection is limited.
 Usage rights vary by image.

-Prices at time of writing: Starts at $29.99/month for 3 assets.
+Prices at the time of writing: Starts at $29.99/month for 3 assets.
 If you go for the annual plan, you get a month free and still pay $29.99/month, except this time you get 10 assets.
-Videos are from $79.99/month.
+Videos are also from $29.99/month.

 If you regularly need a high volume of photos, Bigstock is one of the best options out there.
 Their subscriptions are somewhat more expensive, but they offer many more photos per month.
 And while their images aren’t 500px-stunning, they’re more than adequate for the majority of online use.
 Another plus is that their customer service department is pleasant to work with.
 One downside, though, is that their vector images are quite pricey.
 If that’s what you’re looking for, best go elsewhere.

-Prices at time of writing: Prices on one of the best stock photos sites in the review start at $79/month, which gives you either 5 images a day ($.53 per image) or 50 per month (no daily limit).
+Prices at the time of writing: Prices on one of the best stock photos sites in the review start at $79/month, which gives you either 5 images a day ($.53 per image) or 50 per month (no daily limit).

-Prices at time of writing: The standard subscription price of one of the best sites for stock photos starts at $59/month for 75 photos, but if you’re looking for something cheaper, you can try out their new “Flexible” plan for $29/month — It includes just 30 photos a month, but every additional photo after that is only $1 dollar each.
-On-demand starts at $49 for 10 images.
+Prices at the time of writing: The standard subscription price of one of the best sites for stock photos starts at $59/month for 75 photos, but if you’re looking for something cheaper, you can try out their new “Flexible” plan for $29/month — It includes just 30 photos a month, but every additional photo after that is only $1 dollar each.
+On-demand starts at $42 for 3 images.

 If you like directly connecting with your photographers, Dreamstime offers a community-based experience.
 This is one of the best stock photo websites!
 As a member, you have access to more than 200,000 photographers from around the world.
 They have customer service support (phone), a referral program for users, incentives for photographers, and great search options.
-Their editors review each photo before it gets accepted, so their image-quality is quite high.
+Their editors review each photo before it gets accepted, so their image quality is quite high.